znicholasbrown/ai_66/Manual/CPSB.md

               Extra resources.

-              (A boost of 1500 food &amp; nova, and 1000 carbon &amp; ore, and another of 500 of each.)
+              (A boost of 1500 food & nova, and 1000 carbon & ore, and another of 500 of each.)

 Hard: